Pray for the Wildcats

-The film has since gained a cult following, especially due to Griffith's against-type performance as the sadistic villain, a drastic departure following his long run on The Andy Griffith Show.
+With the stars of four popular TV series cast against type, the film has since gained a cult following, especially due to Griffith's against-type performance as the sadistic villain, a drastic departure following his long run on The Andy Griffith Show.
 The film would lead Griffith to pursue more villainous roles over the next few years.

 Plot summary

-Sam Farragut is a sociopathic business executive in Southern California who forces a team of advertising agency employees, Warren Summerfield, Paul McIlvain, and Terry Maxon to embark on a dangerous dirtbike trip to the Baja California desert in order to compete for his business.
+Sam Farragut (Andy Griffith) is a sociopathic business executive in Southern California who forces a team of advertising agency employees, Warren Summerfield, Paul McIlvain, and Terry Maxon to embark on a dangerous dirtbike trip to the Baja California desert in order to compete for his business.

-Warren Summerfield is a suicidal middle-aged ad executive who has been fired from the agency; the straightlaced Paul McIlvain is inattentive to his wife, and brash art designer, Maxon, feels suddenly trapped after his girlfriend announces she is pregnant.
+Warren Summerfield (William Shatner) is a suicidal middle-aged ad executive who has been fired from the agency; the straightlaced Paul McIlvain (Robert Reed) is inattentive to his wife (Angie Dickinson); and brash art designer Terry Maxon (Marjoe Gortner) feels suddenly trapped after his girlfriend announces she is pregnant.
 There are numerous long sequences of motorcycle riding on desert backroads.

 Summerfield has been having an affair with McIlvian's wife.
 He has not told his wife that he was fired and is simply serving out his tenure at the agency while looking for a new position.
 His wife is actually aware of the affair.

 Farragut convinces the ad men to make the motorcycle journey on the pretext of looking for a location to shoot a commercial.
 In reality, Farragut is reckless and looking to involve the men in a spontaneous edgy adventure of his own manipulation.
 After they leave, McIlvain's wife suspects that Summerfield is planning to kill himself for the insurance money, but she cannot convince Summerfield's wife to instigate a search.

 The four men travel deeper into Mexico on isolated dirt roads.
 At one point Summerfield contemplates plunging off a cliff.
 After being humiliated by a young American couple in a Baja bar, Farragut tracks them down on the beach while accompanied by Maxon.
 He tries to offer the young man one hundred dollars in order to sleep with his girlfriend, claiming he is a "hippie with money."
 Although rebuffed, he persists and is soon fought by the young man.